johnmarkus77/docker-test/docker.md

      ✔ Container mysql_db    Started

-2. You can check if the container is running using:
+5. You can check if the container is running using:

-    docker-compose ps
+    `docker-compose ps`

     You should see something like:
     > docker-compose ps
     NAME       IMAGE       COMMAND                  SERVICE   CREATED              STATUS              PORTS mysql_db   mysql:8.0   "docker-entrypoint.s…"   db        About a minute ago   Up About a minute   0.0.0.0:3306->3306/tcp, 33060/tcp

-3. To stop the container and kill the db:

-    docker-compose down

-4. Additional Docker Commands (Useful for Troubleshooting) To view logs for the MySQL container: docker-compose logs db
+7. Check that we can access the SQL db within the container To view logs for the MySQL container: docker-compose logs db

-    To  connect to the SQL instance inside the container and use the CLI: docker exec -it mysql_db mysql -u root -p
+    To  connect to the SQL instance inside the container and use the CLI:

+        `docker exec -it mysql_db mysql -u root -p`

     Enter the password (1234), and you can interact with the database from within the container.

-5. SQL Quick commands:
+8. SQL Quick commands:

     To show all of the databases within this "instance of SQL":

     `SHOW DATABASES;`

-    `SELECT test;` // Or you db name.
+    `USE test;`

-    `SHOW TABLES;` // Show the tables inside our "test" database
+    `SHOW TABLES;`

-    `DESCRIBE your_table_name;` // This shows what the schema for the users table is
+    `DESCRIBE your_table_name;`

-    `SELECT * FROM users;` // You should see the below: As the script initialized it the dummy data.
+    `SELECT * FROM users;`

     mysql> SELECT * FROM users;
     +----+----------+-----------+